OliveiraRyan/ryanoliveira.ca/README.md

 ## Optional TODO
 * Add a sneaky lenny face -- **DONE**
 * Make a nested Footer (top part with info being dark grey AND the copyright thing at the bottom be black)
+  * Can make the links at the bottom (github, etc.) the same color as the top title/slogan
 * Add a profile pic on top of the name at the top of the page
 * Make an *Impossible List* section
   * Have the list in a JSON and have it auto-formatted on the page